 Scent marketing fails most dramatically when it strays too far from the specific product being sold.
 In 2006, California's Milk Processor Board launched a series of "Got Milk?" billboards in San Francisco's bus shelters.
 The ads were typical except for their scent -- the sweet smell of chocolate chip cookies.
 While the Milk Processor Board hoped the smell would make people crave milk, city officials considered the ads a nuisance and ordered them to be taken down.
 The public was concerned the smells could trigger allergic reactions.
 Unlike the realtor's cookies in a model home, the scent had no business in a bus shelter.

-To learn more about marketing and smell, look through the links on the next page.
+To learn more about marketing and smell, look through the links below.